Duty is charged on General Insurance and Life Insurance.

 Responsibility to pay

-The liability to pay duty rests with the insurer, only if they are registered.
+The liability to pay duty rests with the 'insurer', if they are required to be registered.

 Otherwise, the insured person is liable to pay the duty.